Themes for today's Boards

 Robin Fieth - CEO, BSA

-In the Manchester sunshine at this year’s BSA Annual Conference, I took the opportunity to set the theme by talking about seven topics for all our Board agendas.
+In the Manchester sunshine at the 2018 BSA Annual Conference, I took the opportunity to set the theme by talking about seven topics for all our Board agendas.
 We continue a number of those themes here.

 A structural shortage in housing

 The Beatles played their final gig on the roof of Apple Records in Savile Row (later the BSA’s headquarters) in 1969, the year we last built 300,000 houses in England.
 Then, local authorities and housing associations contributed over 140,000 homes, compared with just 30,000 last year.
 The public sector house building record has been poor for decades, whichever party is in government.

 We want to see a substantial public investment in housing: funded by central government or local authorities; creative use of public land and different property tenures to create truly affordable homes; wider use of modern construction methods, including modular and precision factory built homes.